hertzmann/hertzmann.github.io/_posts/2023-04-27-user-studies.md

 Quantitative user studies used to be rare in graphics, almost unheard of before 2009.
 Yet, there were lots of good papers anyway.
 In the two volumes of _Seminal Graphics Papers_, which collect 138 of the most important papers in the history of computer graphics, only two of the papers have anything resembling a formal user study ("Where Do People Draw Lines?" and "Scene Completion Using Millions of Photographs.").

-User studies can play a valuable role, providing a ""sanity check," when there's a serious question of whether the results are representative or "cherry-picked."
+User studies can play a valuable role, providing a "sanity check," when there's a serious question of whether the results are representative or "cherry-picked."
 How does the method generalize?
 But this sanity check isn't always necessary, and it must be performed carefully, if done at all.

 **The Replicability Pitfall**